interstellaridea/sebastian-valdez-site/README.md

 - Has about me
 - Has Hobbies
 - Has Resume
+- Able to down load pdf of resume

 ## UI:

 - Responsive for all devices
 - Minial style
+- Favion
+- Custom Font

 ## TODO: